GoGo Sentai Boukenger vs. Super Sentai

-GoGo Sentai Boukenger vs. Super Sentai (轟轟戦隊ボウケンジャーVSスーパー戦隊, Gōgō Sentai Bōkenjā Tai Sūpā Sentai) is a Japanese superhero crossover film between GoGo Sentai Boukenger and the Super Sentai Series, serving to commemorate the franchise's 30th anniversary.
-In the film, the Boukengers ally with their predecessors to defeat Time Demon.
+GoGo Sentai Boukenger vs. Super Sentai (轟轟戦隊ボウケンジャーVSスーパー戦隊, Gōgō Sentai Bōkenjā Tai Sūpā Sentai) is a Japanese superhero crossover film between GoGo Sentai Boukenger and several previous Super Sentai Series, serving to commemorate the franchise's 30th anniversary.
+In the film, the Boukengers ally with their predecessors to defeat Time Demon Chronos.

 Plot

-The movie starts with Time Demon Chronos meeting with High Priest Gajya on getting rid of the Boukengers while obtaining three Goodomu Engines.
+The movie starts with Time Demon Chronos meeting with High Priest Gajah on getting rid of the Boukengers while obtaining three Goodomu Engines.
 As they plot, a mysterious figure watches above them.
-Afterward, the Boukenger, excluding Bouken Silver, were summoned to battle some Curse.
-After their battle, they see Gajya and Chronos, with Chronos sending the Boukengers to a different dimension.
+Afterward, the Boukengers, excluding Bouken Silver, were summoned to battle some Curse.
+After their battle, they see Gajah and Chronos, with Chronos sending the Boukengers to a different dimension.
 Eiji was alerted of the situation, but before he could set out to rescue the other Boukengers, a mysterious figure named Aka Red, who describes himself as the embodiment of the fighting spirit of all Red Sentai Warriors, meets him and gives him the Super Sentai Address Book, which lists information on every Super Sentai member.
 He opens it to find Tsubasa Ozu, a.k.a.
-Magi Yellow from Mahou Sentai Magiranger.
+Magi Yellow from Mahō Sentai Magiranger.

 Eiji tries to talk to Tsubasa during his boxing match but ends up getting ejected from the side of the ring since he was interfering with his match.
 Next, Tetsu, a.k.a.
 Deka Break from Tokusou Sentai Dekaranger, is undercover trying to negotiate with Alienizers when Eiji interrupts.
 Eiji tries to acknowledge Tetsu's background as Deka Break, but Tetsu beats him up and sends him out the window to maintain his cover.
-Elsewhere, at the Duel Bond site, Chronos shows a time device, a reverse flowing hourglass, to Gajya, which when augmented to a Goodomu Engine enables him to revive one of the Three Sorcerers, past Super Sentai villains whose magic caused the greatest harm to Earth.
-Chronos would set another up at the Matrix ruins with Gajya remaining to welcome the second Sorcerer while Chronos installed the final device in the countryside.
+Elsewhere, at the Duel Bond site, Chronos shows a time device, a reverse flowing hourglass, to Gajah, which when augmented to a Goodomu Engine enables him to revive one of the Three Sorcerers, past Super Sentai villains whose magic caused the greatest harm to Earth.
+Chronos would set another up at the Matrix ruins with Gajah remaining to welcome the second Sorcerer while Chronos installed the final device in the countryside.
 In Chronos' time prison, the Boukengers find out they were blocked of their technology, and they meet up with Hikaru, a.k.a.
-Magi Shine, also from Mahou Sentai Magiranger.
+Magi Shine, also from Mahō Sentai Magiranger.